You want to know the fastest way to become disliked at your

 Where Should You Stand?

-Ever been in that awkward situation of not knowing where to stand on the golf course?
+Ever been in that awkward situation of not knowing where to stand on the

 Trust me, you’re not alone.